-As a B2B SaaS marketer, it’s crucial that you understand which KPI is most likely to be a vanity metric and which KPI is the real deal so you can use meaningful data to grow your business.
+As a B2B SaaS marketer, it’s crucial that you understand which KPI is most likely to be a vanity metric and which KPI is the real deal so you can use meaningful content marketing metrics to grow your business.

 Hi SaaS marketers!
 Emily Amos here from Uplift Content.

 It’s no secret that brands face stiff competition nowadays, and it may be tempting to tout how many followers your company has on social media—but that doesn’t necessarily help your business.
 In this video, we’ll talk about which KPI is most likely to be a vanity metric, and which KPIs you should be measuring instead.